 This recipe for these healthy soft pumpkin cookies is sponsored by iHerb, an online natural products store.
-Delicious and moist, these soft pumpkin cookies are low carb, gluten-free, paleo friendly, diabetic friendly and vegan!
+Delicious and moist, these soft pumpkin cookies are low carb, gluten-free, paleo-friendly, diabetic friendly and vegan!
+And best of all, these are so easy to make!
+Try adding chocolate chunks for a festive chocolate chip pumpkin cookie recipe.

 While desserts are definitely still ‘allowed’, I do suggest clients limit anything that contains refined-flour or refined-sugar.
-Too much refined carbohydrate signals to our pancreas to secrete large amounts of the hormone insulin.
-Too much circulating insulin can make it difficult to manage weight.
+Too much sugar or refined carbohydrate signals to our pancreas to secrete large amounts of the hormone insulin.
+Too much circulating insulin can make it difficult to manage weight, and over time can lead to type 2 diabetes.

 Making A Diabetic Cookie